"...a time to gather stones together" - Ecclesiastes

 on continued availability

 As mentioned, I'm mostly able to replenish stocks only once a year, in summer and early fall.
-On occasion, long-term buyers have had to shift to next size up or down after repeated inroads into one size depletes that stash for any relatively high volume purchase until next summer harvest.
+On occasion, long-term buyers have had to shift to next size up or down after repeated inroads into one size depletes that stash for any relatively high volume purchase until next summer harvest or two rebuilds stash.

 competitive pricing, dizzying variety